mreferre/aws-proton-tutorial/README.md

-### Introduction to Proton
+### Introduction to Amazon Proton

 #### What is Proton?
-Proton is a fully managed AWS service that helps engineering platform teams to build developer portals to streamline the SDLC (software development lifecycle).
+[Proton](https://aws.amazon.com/proton/) is a fully managed AWS service that helps engineering platform teams to build developer portals to streamline the SDLC (software development lifecycle).
 Proton has two main goals: increase developers' productivity and agility while allowing organizations to maintain the right level of control and governance.

 #### Who are the Proton customers?
 Proton has two main actors: